 Testing and timeline

-By the end of June 2018, the team should be able to assemble a working shoe prototype, incorporating the new technology developed in the last year.
+By mid-August 2018, the team should be able to assemble a working shoe prototype, incorporating the new technology developed in the last year.
 This will be installed in a commercial shoe.
 The sole will have significantly better control of load transmission and be more robust than the original proof of concept version.
 It will be bench tested and tested on a force plate.

 The company plans to test the finished product with a third party.
 This could be a medical center with expertise in orthopedics.